Shih-Yu-Yeh/GPT5_Codex/backend/README.md

 # Backend Service

-This directory contains a pure-Python HTTP service that powers the GPT5 Codex AI subscription platform.
-The service exposes a single endpoint, `/api/ideas`, which turns request payloads into deterministic AI subscription concepts.
+This directory contains a pure-Python HTTP service that powers the OmniDevice AI Fusion platform.
+The service exposes a multi-agent endpoint, `/api/device-strategy`, which turns request payloads into deterministic hardware augmentation plans.

 ## Running Locally